MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 - Parsing the JSON response from the remote API.
 - Formatting the fees for better readability.

-Before publishing a Snap, it's also important to customize the metadata and properties of your app, for example:
+Before publishing a Snap, it's also important to customize the metadata and properties of your Snap, for example:
 - Update the `location` in `snap.manifest.json` to its published location before publishing your Snap to `npm`.